PaulleDemon/font-tester-chrome/readme.md

 ![font tester demo](./docs/demo/font-tester.gif)

-## Add to waitlist
+## Download

-The extension is submitted to store for review, once its done, you'll be notified.

-Join the waitlist with others: [Join waitlist](https://getwaitlist.com/waitlist/19742)
+Download the extension from [Chrome Extension store](https://chromewebstore.google.com/detail/font-tester/deachoodakeofjlfikfkohihnpcgiaim)

 or

----
-You can either download the dist folder from releases and load it manually
+You can download the dist folder from releases and load it manually

 ## Whom is the meant for?